 Taos Municipal Schools' teachers have identified their subject's most critical standards for your child's learning during semester 2.
 These standards will provide the highest impact of learning during remote instruction.

-Notice is hereby given that the Taos Municipal Schools Board of Education will hold a Regular Board Meeting on Wednesday, May 12, 2021 at 6 PM Via Zoom-Taos, NM 87571
+Notice is hereby given that the Taos Municipal Schools Board of Education will hold a Regular Board Meeting on Wednesday, April 19, 2023 at 6 PM - Taos, NM 87571

-Notice is hereby given that the Taos Municipal Schools Board of Education will hold a Regular Board Meeting on Wednesday, April 21, 2021 at 6 PM Via Zoom-Taos, NM 87571
+Notice is hereby given that the Taos Municipal Schools Board of Education will hold a Special Board Meeting on Monday, April 3, 2023, at 4 PM.

 We are committed to strengthening relationships with families through meaningful engagement opportunities both at your student’s school and at the district.